-We indulge you with the chosen Christmas cookie recipe from a trio of baking divas—cookbook author Dorie Greenspan’s French sablés, Momofuku Milk Bar pastry chef Christina Tosi’s grandmother’s four-ingredient cut-out cookies, and blogger extraordinaire Joy the Baker’s pseudo-Italian potato chip-inflected layered cookie creations.
-You’ll also be privy to which type of Christmas cookies David and I each like to bake and why.
+We indulge you with the chosen Christmas-cookie recipe from a trio of baking divas—cookbook author Dorie Greenspan’s French sablés, Momofuku Milk Bar pastry chef Christina Tosi’s grandmother’s four-ingredient cut-out cookies, and blogger extraordinaire Joy the Baker’s pseudo-Italian potato chip–inflected layered cookie creations.
+You’ll also be privy to what type of Christmas cookies David and I each like to bake and why.

 Has David told you the story of the year he made goose for Christmas dinner and it ended up in the rubbish?
 If not, you gotta hear this.
 Thankfully, Hunter Angler Gardener Cook blogger and Duck, Duck, Goose author Hank Shaw took pity on David (that is, as soon as Shaw stopped laughing) and advised him—and all of us—on how to pull off an exquisite roast goose.

 We also hear from the charming—and charmingly realistic—entertaining guru Elizabeth Mayhew.
 She’s sorta the anti-Martha in our minds, and she shares some swell stories and time-saving tricks on how to be the hostess with the mostest—as in, the mostest time to mingle with your guests.

 Finally, there’s the story from the year I stumbled upon the best Christmas cocktail-party trick ever—but I’m not going to tell you what it is.
 Instead I’ll let Maria del Mar Sacasa, author of Winter Cocktails, explain the ingenious beauty of this simple, stunning, money-saving cocktail trick that you’re going to want to start implementing immediately.
 I will, however, give you a hint: It’s got everything to do with big punch bowls and big-batch boozy concoctions such as Sacasa’s stunning Winter White Sangria.